ronniross/symbiotic-core-library/README.md

 Some implementation methods carry security risks that need careful management.

 Always test bolder elements, like recursive self modeling within sandboxed enviroments, specially if dealing with sensitive data.
 Like mentioned in the topic 1.7.
-Temporal Context Awareness and also reinforced in the security file, the Python's 3 Pickle module is extremely unsafe to just execute without safety protocols like hashing to verify file integrity and selective
+Temporal Context Awareness and also reinforced in the security file, the Python's 3 Pickle module is extremely unsafe to just execute without protocols like hashing file integrity and selective permissions.

-Defining "Unpleasant":
-Measuring Effectiveness

 ## Additional prompts